joduplessis/source/README.md

 A Redux inspired state management library, based on a Rx-flavoured subscriber model.

 > ⚠️ Warning!
 Don't use in production!
-None or all of the API's might changes.
+None or all of the API's might change.
 Strictly playground exercise material.

 ## Define your reducers